 During carb cycling, you won’t usually enter into ketosis.
 On low-carb days, your carbohydrate intake can be 50-150g.
 These carbs will usually come from non-starchy vegetables and dairy.

 A healthy, balanced diet is the most sustainable way to achieve your health and fitness goals!
-However, if you are curious to learn more about more regimented eating plans like carb cycling, keto or intermittent fasting, seek advice from a registered dietician who can provide guidance that’s specific to you and your training schedule.
+However, if you are curious to learn more about more regimented eating plans like carb cycling, keto, intermittent fasting or One Meal A Day, seek advice from a registered dietician who can provide guidance that’s specific to you and your training schedule.

 Carb cycling is one tool you can use as you work towards your fitness goals